 Estimate the direct effect of X and M on Y

-The direct effect between X and Y and M and Y was estimated to find out the unstandardized beta and standard error coefficients for paths B and C. Since there are two predictors, multiple linear regression was used here.
-The output was as follows
+The direct effect between X and Y and M and Y was estimated to find out the unstandardized beta and standard error coefficients for paths B and C. Since there are two predictors, multiple linear regression is used here.
+The output is as follows

 Table 8: Unstandardized beta and standard error coefficients for paths B and C